 I invested in a 7 inch deep loose base pan for my later efforts and was relieved to be rewarded with an easy to remove cheesecake with a perfectly crisp crust.
 The closest tin to Fat Daddio’s cheesecake pan – recommended by almost everyone in North America – was Alan Silverwood anodised 7″/18cm cake pan and I couldn’t recommend it more highly.

-My second pressure cooker cheesecake cake out of the cake tin in one piece, but it puffed up in my Instant Pot like a soufflé and the top stuck to the foil I had covered the tin with.
+My second attempt came out of the cake tin in one piece, but it puffed up in my Instant Pot like a soufflé and the top stuck to the foil I had covered the tin with.
 This is basically a sign that I had beaten the ingredients a little too energetically, introducing air into the filling which then expanded during the cooking.

 To achieve a texture that’s dense and yet silkily creamy, the ingredients have to all be at room temperature first and beaten just enough to combine.
 I used a hand mixer for this but if you only have a stand mixer then use the paddle attachment.